Office of International Relations

 • Monday through Friday (except national holidays, the year end and new year holidays)

-(3) Immigration Information Center
+(3) Foreign Residents General Information Center

 The Centers provide information and consulting services on immigration matters.
 If you have any questions, please visit or call the center.
 You are able to get information and advices at the Immigration Information Center.
 Services are available in Japanese, English, Chinese, Korean, Spanish, etc.